• Skip to primary navigation

 Keep Your Records in Order

 The first step to claiming your handbag or briefcase as a tax deduction is to keep your receipt.
 Snap a photo or get an electronic copy of the receipt sent to your email.
 If the bag costs above $300 you will need to depreciate it rather than claim the amount in full on your next tax return.
-You can save that receipt right into your Etax account so you don’t forget to claim it in July.
+You can save that receipt right into your Etax account, so you don’t forget to claim it in July.

 The other simple rule to remember is that you must have spent the money yourself.
-If an employer provides a company-branded laptop satchel free of charge, or reimbursed you for your purchase, then you can’t claim it as a deduction on your return.
+If an employer provides a company-branded laptop satchel free of charge, or reimbursed you for your work bag purchase, then you can’t claim it as a deduction on your return.

 Caution Required